cswartzvi/hamilton/examples/hamilton-tutorials/mpg-translation/README.md

 # Translation exercise

-This is a tutorial that one can use to help people grok Hamilton.
+This is a tutorial that one can use to help people grok Apache Hamilton.

-The task is to translate the procedural code into Hamilton.
+The task is to translate the procedural code into Apache Hamilton.
 That is:

-1. Translate either mpg_script.py or ProceduralMPGNotebook.ipynb into a Hamilton.
+1. Translate either mpg_script.py or ProceduralMPGNotebook.ipynb into a Apache Hamilton.
 2. There are two file stubs to fill in: `mpg_pipeline.py` or `MPGSimple.ipynb`.

 If you get stuck or want to see the solution, you can look at `mpg_pipeline_target.py` or `MPGSimpleTarget.ipynb`.